Decorated and Planted Pots 2022 ‘Grow your own Food’

 Pre-pandemic the pots were displayed in front of St Mary’s Church, and children and staff from some of the participating schools also met the judges from North West in Bloom and talked to them about the project.
 No doubt their enthusiasm helps towards Nantwich being awarded a gold medal every year.
 Hopefully we will be able to invite them to meet the judges again next year.

-Sue Sherwood and Penny Rowlinson from Nantwich in Bloom attended school assemblies to show the Nantwich in Bloom Gold Award to the keen young gardeners, to thank the staff and pupils, and present the Greenfingers certificates along with some spring bulbs, hyacinths, daffodils and crocuses to be planted to produce a colourful display in the early spring.
+To show our appreciation for their participation Sue Sherwood and Penny Rowlinson from Nantwich in Bloom have attended school assemblies to show the Nantwich in Bloom gold award to the keen young gardeners.
+We also thank the staff and pupils and present the Greenfingers certificates along with some spring bulbs to plant in the pots to provide a colourful display in the early spring.

 If any other local schools or nurseries would like to decorate and plant a pot next year, please contact Penny firstname.lastname@example.org or Sue email@example.com.
 We will supply the pots and compost.

 We are also inviting other community groups to join in a ‘Memories of times gone by’ decorated and planted pot project to support the Dementia Friendly Nantwich campaign.
 If your community group or elderly people’s home would like to be involved, please contact Sue Hughes firstname.lastname@example.org